-E.63 pdb2gmx
+D.70 pdb2gmx

-This program reads a pdb file, lets you choose a forcefield, reads some database files, adds hydrogens to the molecules and generates coordinates in Gromacs (Gromos) format and a topology in Gromacs format.
+This program reads a pdb file, reads some database files, adds hydrogens to the molecules and generates coordinates in Gromacs (Gromos) format and a topology in Gromacs format.
 These files can subsequently be processed to generate a run input file.